ciacicode/ciacicode.github.io/content/casestudies/flyux.md

 # Validate

-I tested the prototype with a set of users and I gained these key insights that led me to make some changes.
+I tested the prototype with a set of users and gained these key insights that led me to make some changes.

 **Navigation was unclear**
 <br>The user did not know how to go back to the previous screens.
 So I had to make the navigation controls more evident.